 At the inaugural Voices Creating Change concert in March 2017, Omaha Children's Choir collaborated with Magdalene Omaha to educate the community about human trafficking.
 Through generous donations, we raised $2,087 to support Magdalene Omaha in assisting survivors of human trafficking.
 An additional donor matched our total dollar for dollar, bringing the total to $4,087.
 What an amazing feat!

-Applications and nominations for our Spring 2018 Voices Creating Change performance are now open!
-The deadline for nominations and applications is December 15, 2017.
+Applications and nominations for our Spring 2018 Voices Creating Change performance have now closed.
+Applications will reopen soon for the 2019 beneficiary position.
 Please review the eligibility and requirement section below before filling out an application or nomination form.

 If you have questions about eligibility, please contact Samuel Bertino, Director of Operations and Community Engagement.

 We would like to congratulate the Omaha Healthy Kids Alliance for being selected as our Spring 2018 Voices Creating Change beneficiary.
 Omaha Healthy Kids Alliance (OHKA) is a local 501(c)(3) nonprofit whose mission is to bring awareness and education to families in the city about environmental hazards, green and Healthy Homes, and lead poisoning.
 OHKA does home lead assessments with certified risk assessors and sponsors the following programs: